Selecting the Right Screw Material for Different Fire Protection Environments

 - The Impact of Screw Quality on Fire Safety System Performance and Maintenance

-- Inconel: Inconel screws offer exceptional heat resistance and maintain their strength at elevated temperatures.
-They are commonly used in fire protection systems where exposure to intense heat is anticipated.
+- Inconel: Inconel screws offer exceptional heat resistance and maintain strength at elevated temperatures, suitable for intense heat exposure.

-- Nickel alloys: Nickel alloy screws provide good heat resistance and retain their mechanical properties under high-temperature conditions.
-They are often used in applications that require both corrosion resistance and elevated temperature capabilities.
+- Nickel alloys: Nickel alloy screws provide good heat resistance while retaining mechanical properties, often chosen for applications requiring both corrosion resistance and high‑temperature capability.

 Conclusion